 Changes in cervical mucus

-During your fertile window, this nutrition-rich, slippery fluid increases in volume.
+During your fertile window, this nutrient-rich, slippery fluid increases in volume.
 It also becomes thinner, stretchy in texture, and clear in color.
-CM is often referred to as having an egg white consistency during this time.
+Cervical mucus is often described as having an egg-white consistency during this time.

 Changes in saliva

 Estrogen and progesterone can alter the consistency of dried saliva before or during ovulation, causing patterns to form.
 These patterns may look similar to crystals or ferns in some people with periods.